Skip to main content

 • Take any prescribed medications on time.
 This includes the use of medical supplies that your doctor has prescribed, including self-catheterization.

 • Consider taking vitamin supplements to strengthen your immune system.
-Your doctor can let you know which supplements they might recommend based on your unique anatomy, although many doctors are recommending taking Vitamin C and Vitamin D.
+Your doctor can let you know which supplements they might recommend based on your unique anatomy, although many doctors recommend taking Vitamin C and Vitamin D.

 • Drink enough water to stay hydrated.